The research proposal

-Your research proposal is extremely important in helping the School to make an informed decision about whether your proposed research is interesting, significant and viable.
+Your research proposal is extremely important in helping the department to make an informed decision about whether your proposed research is interesting, significant and viable.

-The majority of 1st year PhD students will adapt their proposal once they begin studying in more depth on the advice of their supervisory team.
-So, whilst the proposal should be a coherent, realistic, well thought-out description of your planned research, it is not a binding document, and it is likely to be revised and developed once your studies commence.
+The majority of first year PhD students will adapt their proposal once they begin studying in more depth on the advice of their supervisory team.
+So, while the proposal should be a coherent, realistic, well thought-out description of your planned research, it is not a binding document, and it is likely to be revised and developed once your studies begin.

 Choosing a research topic

-Consider what area of research particularly interests you, and how it fits in with the research interests of the Information School.
-Consider which of our Research Groups your proposed topics would best fit, and explore the research interests of the academic members of this group.
+Consider what area of research particularly interests you, and how it fits in with the research interests of the department.
+Consider which of our research themes your proposed topic would best fit, and explore the research interests of the key researchers in the theme.

-If you are struggling, have a look through our list of suggested PhD topics.
+If you are struggling, have a look through our list of PhD topics.